pnp/blog/content/microsoft-365-pnp-weekly/episode-196/index.md

 ## Upcoming events

-Here are the upcoming events from the centralized [Community Days site](https://communitydays.org/events?when=upcoming) where you can find in-person, hybrid and online events for Microsoft 365 and mroe.
+Here are the upcoming events from the centralized [Community Days site](https://communitydays.org/events?when=upcoming) where you can find in-person, hybrid and online events for Microsoft 365 and more.

 * [AMS Sophia-Antipolis](https://www.communitydays.org/event/2023-02-07/ams-sophia-antipolis) - February 7, 2023 - Biot, France
 * [Cloud Technology Townhall Tallinn 2023](https://www.communitydays.org/event/2023-02-10/cloud-technology-townhall-tallinn-2023) - February 10, 2023 - Tallinn, Estonia